A Review on Single-Problem Multi-Attempt Heuristic Optimization

 where $x_a$ is its best-visited solution, $t_a$ is its total execution time and $f_a=f(x_a)$ is its quality.

 In the described context, we define the \textit{multi-attempt heuristic optimization} as the search for the solution to Problem~\eqref{EQUATION_OptimizaionProblem} with the highest possible objective value under the following conditions: \begin{itemize} \item[•] \textit{Availability of different alternatives}.
 A set of alternatives with a priori unknown qualities is available\footnote{In this work, we consider the set of alternatives as given and its definition is out of the scope of this paper.
-For common challenges and tips on defining an appropriate set of alternatives see~\cite{souravlias_algorithm_2021,bessiere_algorithm_2016}.}. \item[•] {\textit{Availability of multiple attempts}}.
-The computational budget is large enough such that different alternatives can be executed. \end{itemize} As the quality of each alternative is the objective value of the best-visited solution, the {single-problem multi-attempt heuristic optimization can be reformulated as an alternative selection} problem as follows
+For common challenges and tips on defining an appropriate set of alternatives see~\cite{souravlias_algorithm_2021,bessiere_algorithm_2016}.}. \item[•] \textit{Availability of multiple attempts}.
+The computational budget is large enough such that different alternatives can be executed. \end{itemize} As the quality of each alternative is the objective value of the best-visited solution, the single-problem multi-attempt heuristic optimization can be reformulated as an alternative selection problem as follows

-where the alternative of the highest possible quality must be found over the multiple available executions.
+where the alternative of the highest possible quality must be found over the multiple available executions\footnote{Despite the formal similarity to other existing problems (e.g., the classic algorithm selection introduced by~\cite{rice_algorithm_1976} for multi-problem setting) this formulation is specific to single-problem settings because it depends on a single optimization problem determined by Problem~\eqref{EQUATION_OptimizaionProblem}.
+For a more detailed discussion, see Appendix~\ref{APPENDIX_MultiproblemSetting}.}.
 Thus, the reformulation shifts the exploration of the solution space $X$ to the set of alternatives $A$.
-The information of the same $A$ varies on different optimization problems, thus the qualities of each alternative $a\in A$ will be different for different definitions of Problem~\eqref{EQUATION_OptimizaionProblem}.
-Therefore, finding the best $a\in A$ to solve Problem~\eqref{EQUATION_AOproblem} is in itself an optimization problem, where the desired solution is the best-visited solution $x_a$ provided by the $a \in A$ with the highest quality $f_a$.
-We define this problem generically and any approach that addresses it as {SIMHO problem and strategy}, respectively.
+From this point of view, finding the best $a\in A$ that solves Problem~\eqref{EQUATION_AOproblem} becomes the new optimization problem, where the desired solution is the best-visited solution $x_a$ provided by the $a \in A$ with the highest quality $f_a$.
+We define this problem generically and any approach that addresses it as SIMHO problem and strategy, respectively.

-\subsection{{The abstract \mbox{SIMHO} strategy}}
+\subsection{The abstract \mbox{SIMHO} strategy}